 The parties must attempt to agree on and set forth as many uncontested facts as possible.
-The Court will read the uncontested facts to the jury at the start of trial.
+The court will read the uncontested facts to the jury at the start of trial.
 A carefully drafted and comprehensively stated stipulation of facts will shorten the trial and increase jury understanding of the case.

-In drafting the factual issues in dispute, the parties must state issues as ultimate facts, rather than evidentiary facts.
+In drafting the factual issues in dispute, the parties must state issues in ultimate fact form, not in the form of evidentiary fact issues.
 The issues of fact should track the elements of a claim or defense on which the jury will be required to make findings.

-Issues of law should state legal issues on which the Court will be required to rule during the trial and should not list ultimate fact issues to be submitted to the trier of fact.
+Issues of law should state legal issues on which the court will be required to rule during the trial and should not list ultimate fact issues to be submitted to the trier of fact.

-The parties shall email the Proposed FPTCO in Microsoft Word format to chambers at CV Chambers@cacd.uscourts.gov.
+The parties shall email the Proposed FPTCO in Microsoft Word format to chambers at FLA_Chambers@cacd.uscourts.gov.

 II.
-TRIAL REQUIREMENTS
+TRIAL PREPARATION

 The parties must comply with Local Rule 16.
 Pursuant to Local Rule 16-2, lead trial counsel for each party are required to meet and confer in person forty (40) days in advance to prepare for the FPTC.
-The parties must comply with Local Rule 16-2, except where the requirements set forth in this Order differ from or supplement those contained in Local Rule 16.
-The Court may take the FPTC off calendar, continue the trial, and/or impose other sanctions for failure to comply with these requirements.
+The parties must comply with Local Rule 16-2, except where the requirements set forth in this order differ from or supplement those contained in Local Rule 16.
+The court may take the FPTC off calendar, continue the trial, and/or impose other sanctions for failure to comply with these requirements.

-A. Schedule for Filing Pretrial Documents for Jury and Bench Trials The schedule for filing pretrial documents is as follows:
+A. Schedule for Filing Pretrial Documents for Jury and Bench Trials

+The schedule for filing pretrial documents is as follows: